LambdaHack/LambdaHack/README.markdown

     cabal install

-or you may try one of the terminal frontends with
+The best frontend (keyboard support and colours) is gtk, but if needed, you may try one of the terminal frontends with, e.g,

     cabal install -fvty